encord-team/encord-active/docs/docs/workflows/improve-your-data/remove-duplicate-images.md

 ![remove-duplicateimages-2](../../images/workflows/improve-your-data-and-labels/remove-duplicate-images/remove-duplicate-images-2.png)

-Go a little bit down and see the duplicate images.
-If you click **show similar images** button, you should see at least one image in the similar ones.
+Scroll down to see the duplicate images.
+If you click the **show similar images** button, you should see at least one image in the similar ones.
 If you have [Encord Annotate](https://encord.com/) account, you can directly inspect the other image via the link in the description.